Community-embedded (adjunct) faculty

 SSW alum: B.S.W.'98; M.S.W.'00

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. on-campus format

 What excites you about teaching with the school?
 Watching the growth of future social workers as they apply coursework, literature review and field work to classroom discussion, peer supervision and case formulation.